 Ingredient notes & substitutions

-Walnuts can be switched for another type of nut, for example cashews, macadamias or pine nuts
+Walnuts should be unroasted and without salt - and can be switched for another type of nut, for example cashews, macadamias, almonds or pine nuts

 Parmesan cheese is generally not vegetarian as it contains animal rennet, but you can switch it for a vegetarian Italian "Parmesan-style" hard cheese